 LA's Fine / 2011

-I found this record a few years after it was new when I started following composer Brad Breeck on Soundcloud (he did the score for Gravity Falls, which I'm a longtime fan of).
+I found this record a few years after it was new when I started following composer Brad Breeck on Soundcloud (he did the score for Gravity Falls, which I loved in high school).
 Breeck handled the synthesizers, drum machine, and a few bit parts on Skull Tape's one and only album, but he's just a small part of why I love it.
 T.I.H.A.T.D.O.M. is a forcefully indie, punk-stained power-pop record that squares against the concepts of social Darwinism and commodification, advocating for things like being good to your friends & sticking to your guns against the cheapening of the world.
 Only the power of hanging out and appreciating each other, Skull Tape asserts very twenty-elevenedly, can save us from the futility of selling out—not chasing clout or achievements.
 "You can climb every mountain," they sing, "and someday then you die."
 That said, I don't think the point of this project was any sort of radical culture-jamming; it was to make a fun album.
 Content and form are therefore pretty well-balanced—you don't even have to listen to the lyrics to have a good time, I just recommend it.

 Listen